capitolwatch/neo/TUTORIAL.md

 # Getting Started with NEO

-I've spent a decade dreaming about this word processor and about a day using it, so consider this tutorial a rough draft.
-Like all rough drafts, it doesn't have to be good; it just has to get you to the end.
-Ten minutes from now you'll know everything NEO does.
-That's kind of the point of NEO.
-There isn't much to learn, because the whole idea is a writing program that gets out of your way and lets you put words down.

-Let's go.
+Warning!
+This tutorial a very rough draft!

 **Installing**

 Mac: open the .dmg, drag NEO into Applications.
 PC: run the installer.
-The first time you launch on a Mac you might get a warning about an "unidentified developer" — right-click the app and choose Open.
-That's Apple asking for $99 a year, not a virus.
+For PC, you might get a warning.
+I haven't tested the .exe version very much, so beware!

-NEO will ask you two things when it opens: your name (this goes on your title pages, and you can leave it blank and be Anonymous — very mysterious), and whether you're a **pantser or a plotter**.
-If you don't know the difference, you're a pantser.
-Pantsers write by the seat of their pants and figure the story out as they go.
+NEO will ask you two things when it opens: your name (this goes on your title pages, and you can leave it blank and be Anonymous), and whether you're a **pantser or a plotter**.
+If you don't know the difference, pantsers write by the seat of their pants and figure our the story as they go.
 Plotters outline first.
-There's no wrong answer, and you can change it later, and honestly the difference in NEO is small: plotters get new books that open in the Outline tab, pantsers get a blank page.
+There's no wrong answer, and you can change it later.
+The difference in NEO is plotters have new books that open in the Outline tab, while pantsers get a blank page.
 Then NEO asks you to pick a font and a drop cap style, shows you exactly what your page will look like, and never asks you anything again.
-I promise.
+You can change these options later.

 **Your bookshelf**

-NEO opens on a bookshelf because you're a writer and writers make books, plural.
-Click the dashed rectangle with the + in it and you've started your first one.
+NEO opens on a bookshelf because you're a novelist, and novelists write books.
+(Or short stories; I won't judge).
+Click the dashed rectangle with the + in it and you've started your first story.
 That's it.
-That's the tutorial for starting a book.
+And guess what?
+It already looks like a book!

-You can add more shelves (button in the top corner), rename any shelf by clicking its label, and drag books around like you're rearranging a real bookshelf, because you are.
-Right-click a book to set a word count goal (this puts a subtle progress bar on the cover, which is more motivating than it has any right to be) or to remove the book.
-Every book gets its own generated cover; hover over one and click the little ↻ if you want a new one.
+You can add more shelves (button in the top right corner), rename any shelf by clicking its label, and drag books around like you're rearranging a real bookshelf.
+Right-click a book to set a word count goal (this puts a subtle progress bar on the cover.
+You have to write to see it!).
+You can also right-click to remove a book.
+Each book gets its own colored cover; hover over one and click the little ↻ refresh button if you want a new one.

-**Writing (this is the important part)**
+**Writing**

 Here's everything you need to know about writing in NEO:

 Type your title.
 Hit Enter.
 Start writing Chapter One.

-The first paragraph of every chapter gets a big drop cap, like a real book, because **you are writing a real book** and NEO wants you to feel that in your bones every time you start a chapter.
+The first paragraph of every chapter gets a big drop cap, like a real book, because **you are writing a real book** and NEO wants you to feel that every time you start a chapter.
+The writing should delight you the way it delights your readers!

 When you finish a scene and want a section break — those little *** dividers — hit **Enter twice**.
 When you finish a chapter, hit **Enter three times**.
 A new chapter appears, numbered for you.
 If you later squeeze a chapter in between two others, every chapter renumbers itself.
-You will never type the words "Chapter Twelve" and you will never renumber anything by hand.
-This alone would have saved me a cumulative month of my life.
+You will never type the words "Chapter Twelve" again.
+This alone would've saved me a cumulative month of my life.

 Type two hyphens and get an em dash — like that.
+The change happens immediately.
+OWN THOSE EM DASHES!
 Type three periods and get a real ellipsis… Quotes curl themselves in the right direction.
-You'll stop noticing this within an hour, which is the whole idea.

-And here's the big one: **there is no spellcheck while you write.** No red squiggles yelling WRONG at you while you're mid-thought about a made-up city with a made-up name.
+Note: **there is no spellcheck while you write.** No red squiggles yelling WRONG at you while you're mid-thought about a made-up city with a made-up name.
 Your creative brain doesn't need a klaxon.
-When you're ready to check spelling — and only then — hit ⌘; and do a deliberate pass.
+When you're ready to check spelling, hit ⌘; and it'll turn on.
 Right-click the squiggles for suggestions.
-Hit ⌘; again and they're gone.
+Hit ⌘; again to get back into the flow.

 **When you need to mark a spot and keep moving**

-You're writing, and you need a character name you haven't invented yet, or a fact you'd have to Google.
-Do not open a browser.
-The browser is where writing sessions go to die.
-Hit **⌘⇧X** instead.
+I used to type XXX in drafts when I needed to change something later (or look something up, or verify some continuity).
+Now, you can just hit ⌘⇧X instead.
 NEO drops a little mark, makes a sticky note in the margin for later, and you keep writing.
-The chapter list shows a red dot everywhere you owe yourself a visit.
-This is the "BOOKMARK" trick I've been preaching for years, built right into the machine.
+The chapter list shows a red dot everywhere you left a sticky.
+The notes are on the hidden right panel any time you need to look for something to fix.

 **Darlings**

-You know the advice: kill your darlings.
-That gorgeous paragraph that's gumming up the works has to go, but you can't delete it, because you're a writer, and we all secretly believe the last good sentence we wrote is the last good sentence we'll ever write.
+Kill your darlings, they say.
+Well, it never gets easy.
+You're a writer, and we all secretly believe the last good sentence we wrote is the last good sentence we'll ever write.

-So don't delete it.
-Select it and drag it down onto the **Darlings** tab at the bottom of the screen.
-It leaves your manuscript, but it's saved forever, and — this is my favorite thing in the whole program — if you change your mind, it restores to the exact spot it came from.
+Instead of deleting it, select it and drag it down onto the **Darlings** tab at the bottom of the screen.
+It leaves your manuscript, but it's saved forever.
+If you change your mind, you can restore what you deleted to the exact spot it came from.
 Kill without remorse.
-The bodies are all recoverable.
+Dig the bodies up later. :)

 **The hidden panels**

-The screen stays empty until you ask.
-Push your mouse to the **left edge** and the chapter list slides out — every chapter, its word count, a note field where you can jot what happens in it.
+The screen stays distraction-free until you need something.
+Roll your mouse to the **left edge** and the chapter list slides out — every chapter, its word count, a note field where you can jot what happens in it.
 You can outline an entire novel from this panel.
 Push to the **right edge** for your notes and comments.
-The little ☉ pins it open if you're doing a revision pass.
+The little ☉ here pins it open if you're doing a revision pass.

 Along the bottom: tabs for your Notes, your Outline, and your Darlings.
 Plus a word count.
 Click the word count to toggle between the whole book and just this chapter.

 **The Silo**

-When you're serious — when today is a writing day and the internet can go hang — hit ⌘⇧S or click the faint little ◎ silo button at the bottom of the screen.
+There's a fullscreen writing mode you can enter by pressing ⌘⇧F. This is how I love to write and why I made NEO.
+But sometimes you need to really lock in, and that's where Silo Mode comes in handy.
+Hit ⌘⇧S or click the faint little ◎ silo button at the bottom of the screen...

-The hatch seals.
+...and the hatch seals.
 Full screen.
-No dock, no menu bar, and if you try to alt-tab away, NEO pulls you right back.
+No dock, no menu bar, and if you try to alt-tab away, Bernard blocks you.
 The only way out is to hit Escape and type the confession NEO gives you, word for word.
-Things like: *"I'm a great writer and I'll do another session later, but right now I really need to see a cat video."* You have to type the whole thing.
-Most people, standing at the hatch, staring at that sentence, turn around and go write instead.
-That's the design working.
+Leaving is painful.
+Why don't you stay and write?

 **Goals, sprints, and the chart**

-Click the word counter that says "0 today" (we'll fix that number, you and me) and you get the progress room: set a daily goal, set a book goal, start a word sprint, and watch a chart of your last thirty days that looks a lot like the NaNoWriMo graph, because that graph is the best motivational tool ever bolted onto a writing habit.
-The constant application of pressure works miracles.
-NEO just shows you the pressure.
+Click the word counter that says "0 today" and you get the progress room: set a daily goal, set a book goal, start a word sprint, and watch a chart of your last thirty days that looks a lot like the NaNoWriMo graph, because that graph is what got me through many of my novels.
+Get addicted to writing, to the daily habit!

 **Getting your book out**

-When your draft is done — and it will be, if you show up every day — the File menu exports to Word for your editor, PDF and plain text and Markdown for whatever, and a proper **EPUB with a real table of contents** built to Amazon's guidelines, cover included.
-The manuscript you write in NEO is the book you publish from NEO.
+When your draft is done, the File menu exports to Word for your editor so they can track changes, or PDF, plain text, or Markdown.
+There's a proper **EPUB** option with a real table of contents built to Amazon's guidelines, but this is not highly tested yet, so use at your own risk!

+**Email backup**

-One more trick: hit **⌘E** and NEO emails a timestamped PDF snapshot of your draft to yourself, with a digital fingerprint of the text baked in.
-It's a paper trail proving your words existed on a date, written by you.
-In the current era, that's not paranoia.
-That's provenance.
+Hit ⌘E and NEO emails a timestamped PDF snapshot of your draft to yourself, with a digital fingerprint of the text.
+Crypto bros rejoice!
+Not only is this good for having a backup of your work (even though NEO is saving constantly and protecting against crashes), it creates a paper trail proving your words existed on a date, written by you.
+This feature could be worth $2.4 million dollars someday!

-**Where your words live**
+**Safety**

 Everything is saved automatically, constantly, into plain ordinary files in a folder called NEO Library in your Documents.
-No accounts, no cloud you don't control, no proprietary format holding your novel hostage.
 Open the folder and look — your chapters are just files.
 Back them up, sync them with Dropbox, whatever you like.
-If NEO disappeared tomorrow, every word you wrote would still be sitting right there.
-Your words are **yours**.
-That's not a feature.
-That's the foundation.
+If NEO disappeared tomorrow, every word you wrote would still be there.
+There's nothing being sent to a cloud (except your own email), nothing anyone else can read, just files on your computer.

 **That's it**

 That's NEO.
 Hit ⌘/ anytime to see the shortcut list, but you already know the ones that matter: Enter, Enter, Enter.

-Now stop reading tutorials and go write.
+Write, write, write.

+Go get it.
 Your rough draft doesn't have to be good.
 It just has to exist.
+If you want to know anything else I've learned about writing and publishing, I've posted it all for free starting here: https://hughhowey.com/writing-insights-part-one-becoming-a-writer/